 Bengaluru (Bangalore), India

-For over a decade, TCIS has been partnering with the Beulah Home children's home in Bengaluru, India.
+For close to 20 years, TCIS has been partnering with the Beulah Home children's home in Bengaluru, India.
 There are typically more than 70 children ranging from the ages of 4 to 16 living at the home.
 This is a Christian orphanage, and students are involved with leading children’s ministries while at the orphanage.
 It includes telling Bible stories, leading music, performing skits, playing games, and making crafts.
 They may also perform some service projects there as well, depending on the current needs (i.e. painting, cleaning, teaching classes, etc.)

 The main purpose for this trip is to show God’s love and hope to the children – to help them realize that they do have a Heavenly Father who loves and cares about every aspect of their lives.
 Every year, teams go to the Beulah Home to minister to the children, and every year teams return to TCIS changed by the love shown to them and the relationships they established.